melissadiep94/covid19-project/README.md

    * We can see from the bar graphs and consolidated panda dataframe that the most populated counties generally have the most # of cases
    * Linear regression shows a strong positive correlation between population size and cases
 3. Research Q2 - Looks like there is a moderate correlation between hospitalizations and cases
-   *  We can see from the bar graph and consolidated panda dataframe that counties with the fewest # of cases have the low # of hospitalizations (i.e. Salem), however it is a   bit unexpected that Passaic has the most # of hospitalizations at 40, since 4 other counties had more # of cases.
-Other factors must have contributed to their high # of hospitalizations.
+   *  We can see from the bar graph and consolidated panda dataframe that counties with the fewest # of cases have the lowest # of hospitalizations (i.e. Salem), however it is a   bit unexpected that Passaic has the most # of hospitalizations at 40, since 4 other counties had more # of cases.
+Other factors must have contributed to Passaic's high # of hospitalizations.
-   *  Also, the linear regression shows a moderate corrlation with an r-squared of 0.62.
+   *  Also, the linear regression shows a moderate correlation with an r-squared of 0.62.